madvoid/Tiva-Test/README.md

 	5. Run `lm4flash blinky.bin`.
 The built-in LED should start blinking

 ## Compiling ##
-The last three lines of the Makefile from [this](https://github.com/madvoid/Tiva-Test/commit/182c6fb441e81f4dc0d1d8470427f55eae63c145) commit show the commands that I use to compile code and upload it to the Launchpad.
-You will need to change the file names to whatever you are using, and change the path after the `-I` flag to wherever your TivaWare base folder is located.
-I gathered all of these flags by a combination of [this](http://recursive-labs.com/blog/2012/10/28/stellaris-launchpad-gnu-linux-getting-started/) tutorial and examining the flags from the makefiles included with TivaWare.
-The files `startup_gcc.c` and `****.ld` were taken directly from the TivaWare examples.
-These files may not be the same for each project.
-For example, the `startup_gcc.c` file differs between the `print` project and the `echo` project, even though they are very similar.

-Alternatively, you could just run the makefile to compile the code.
-As an alternative to running lm4flash, `make upload` will upload the binary application file to the Launchpad.

-Due to my inability to write proper makefiles, for any `driverlib` files that are used in the code, the corresponding `.o` file must be manually added to the Makefile's linker flags.
-In addition, any `.c` files used from the TivaWare `utils` folder must be added manually.
-See the makefiles for examples.
+All code can be compiled by running ```make``` in the working directory.
+The makefile has been designed so that all files inside the working directory will be automatically compiled.
+However, any ```*.c``` files that live in external folders will need to be added to the ```EXTERN_FILES``` line, all separated by spaces.
+To summarize, the following steps will need to be completed to modify the makefile for other projects:

+1. Change the TivaWare root path on line 24 to whatever you're using.
+2. Change the filename on line 33 to whatever your filename is called.
+This assumes that your filename is also the one used for the linker file, and that your startup file is called ```startup_gcc.c```.
+3. Add any external ```*.c``` files to line 36, separated by spaces.

 ## Stack Size ##
 The default stack size for the TivaWare examples are fairly small (256 bytes).
 To change the stack size to something larger, one must edit the `pui32Stack` variable on line 51 of `startup_gcc.c`.
 The default array size for this variable is 64, which is 256 bytes.
 What it should be changed to is context dependent.

 # Project Descriptions #
 *	**Blink** - Blinks an LED on and off
+*	**BMP180** - Interfaces with Bosch BMP180 pressure sensor on SensorHub Boosterpack
+*	**Countdown** - Counts down from 10 on serial monitor/LEDs and signals end of time
+*	**Debug Test** - Used to test debugging.
+Code just blinks LED
+*	**Echo** - Repeats user-entered serial input back to user
+*	**ISL29023** - Interfaces with Intersil ISL29023 ambient light and infrared sensor on SensorHub Boosterpack
 *	**Print** - Prints to COM port and notifies user of LED status changes
-*	**Echo** - Repeats user-entered serial input back to user
-*	**Timers** - Blinks LEDs based on timer interrupts
-*	**Countdown** - Counts down from 10 on serial monitor/LEDs and signals end of time
 *	**SHT21** - Interfaces with Sensirion SHT21 sensor on SensorHub Boosterpack
-*	**BMP180** - Interfaces with Bosch BMP180 pressure sensor on SensorHub Boosterpack
-*	**ISL29023** - Interfaces with Intersil ISL29023 ambient light and infrared sensor on SensorHub Boosterpack
 *	**Sleep** - Demonstrates Launchpad hibernate mode.
 Goes into hibernate mode automatically, press SW2 to put Launchpad into programming mode.
+*	**Templates** - Basic templates for use in projects
+*	**Timers** - Blinks LEDs based on timer interrupts
+*	**Watchdog** - Enables watchdog timer